sohumsanu/fullstackprojects-CS32/README.md

-# fullstackprojects-CS32
+# Full Stack Projects
-This is a repo with all the class projects I worked on in CS 32
+This is a repository with all of the class projects I worked on in Brown's Software Engineering Class, [CS 32](https://cs0320.github.io/).